 It’s important to know that My AI does not collect any new location information from Snapchatters.
 As detailed in our support page

 has access to a Snapchatter’s location if they’ve already granted permissions to Snapchat (which also makes it possible to share their location on Snap Map).
 To offer more transparency for our community, our team has made updates to My AI that clarify when it is aware of a Snapchatter’s location, and when it isn’t.

 Location-Sharing on Snapchat

 Privacy is a foundational value for us — it is critical to our core use case of helping people visually communicate with their friends and family.
-Across our app, we seek to minimize the amount of data we collect and aim to be as transparent as possible with our community about how each of our products uses their data.
+Across our app, we seek to minimise the amount of data we collect and aim to be as transparent as possible with our community about how each of our products uses their data.

 For all Snapchatters, precise location-sharing is off by default, and Snapchat can only ever access your location if you consent to share it.
 Sharing your location with Snapchat may be used to improve the Snapchat experience with geographically relevant features like Lenses, search, and even ads.

-Our Snap Map offers users the option to selectively choose to share their location with their existing friends, but not with contacts who they are not already mutually friends with on Snapchat.
+Our Snap Map offers users the option to selectively choose to share their location with their existing friends, but not with contacts who they are not already mutually friends with, on Snapchat.

 How this applies to My AI

 When a Snapchatter uses My AI for the first time, they receive a notice explaining that it may use information they share with Snapchat to personalise responses.
 My AI shares personalised location recommendations with you in response to your requests only if you’re sharing your location information with Snapchat.